sourcegraph/handbook/content/strategy-goals/strategy/use-cases/fixing-security-vulnerabilities.md

 ### Log4j search notebook

 As part of our log4j mitigation efforts, we used a Search Notebook to demonstrate how to use Sourcegraph to solve this use case.
-You can see that use case here.
+You can see that here.

 {{notebook:Tm90ZWJvb2s6MQ==}}